dennykane/linuxontheweb.github.io/README.md

 My next priority is to make this project also work well with Firefox browsers in various Linux distributions.

+There are no plans to worry over any Apple-only browser engines.

 [1] Chromebooks are very cheap and easy to put into developer mode to install a working Linux system, via [the crouton environment](https://github.com/dnschneid/crouton).